how to live, travel and explore the world from your van

 Campsites have grills, shaded picnic tables, water and restrooms and all on a first come first serve basis.
 RV sites have electricity and water hookups.
 A dump station and showers are available.
 Due the fragile nature of the desert you are only allowed to camp in designated campground sites.

 Travel 55 miles north of Las Vegas or 95 miles south of St. George, Utah to visit Valley of Fire Nevada.
+Additional information on another fun place to explore around Las Vegas, Lake Mead Nevada.

 Bookmark and Share click to get free book updates, giveaways, products and more